GensoKishi Metaverse (MV) Price Tops $0.13 on Major Exchanges

-GensoKishi Metaverse (MV) traded up 4% against the dollar during the 1 day period ending at 10:00 AM ET on May 6th.
-GensoKishi Metaverse has a total market capitalization of $215.92 million and approximately $1.64 million worth of GensoKishi Metaverse was traded on exchanges in the last 24 hours.
-One GensoKishi Metaverse token can now be purchased for about $0.13 or 0.00000441 BTC on cryptocurrency exchanges.
-In the last seven days, GensoKishi Metaverse has traded 1.3% higher against the dollar.
+GensoKishi Metaverse (MV) traded 0.3% lower against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on May 7th.
+One GensoKishi Metaverse token can now be bought for about $0.13 or 0.00000440 BTC on popular cryptocurrency exchanges.
+GensoKishi Metaverse has a market capitalization of $217.17 million and approximately $1.88 million worth of GensoKishi Metaverse was traded on exchanges in the last day.
+Over the last week, GensoKishi Metaverse has traded up 4.7% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.